-Dr. Lori Connors, an allergist and immunologist, returned to practice when her baby was 16 weeks old and nursing.
-Her maternity leave, through the DNS program, provided just \$2,000 per month while her overhead costs were \$9,000 per month.
-Drawing on the passive investments in her corporation was the only way she could sustain her business while taking time for her family.
+Dr. Lori Connors, an allergist and immunologist, returned to practice when her baby was just 16 weeks old and still nursing.
+She shared that her maternity leave through the DNS program provided just \$2,000 per month, while her overhead costs were \$9,000 per month.
+The ability to draw on the passive investments in her corporation was the only way she could sustain her business while taking time for her family.
 Without that money, she would have had to either forgo having a family, or leave medical practice.